faelplg/gatsby-hello-world/README.md

   Gatsby's hello-world starter
 </h1>

-Project to explore Gatsby before building my blog.
+Project to explore Gatsby.js fundamentals before building my own websites.

 Kick off your project with this hello-world boilerplate.
 This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.